Abhidnya09/Abhidnya09/README.md

-- 👋 Hi, I’m @Abhidnya09
+- 👋 Hi, I’m Abhidnya Patil
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web development and Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React js and Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning Projects
-- 📫 How to reach me ...
+- 📫 Reach me at abhidnyapatil09@gmail.com

 <!---
 Abhidnya09/Abhidnya09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.